Water Quality in the State of Arizona

 Water quality in Arizona is governed by the Arizona Department of Environmental Quality.
 Arizona has relatively hard water.
 With only 7 inches of annual rainfall in the Phoenix metro area, surface water cannot be solely relied on.
 Most of the water for public use comes from the Colorado River and groundwater sources known as aquifers.
 Groundwater is extracted from the Black Mesa and Navajo aquifers, using wells.
 Depending on the location and depth of the well, the water hardness in these aquifers can range from 200-10,000 PPM.
 This explains why almost every region in Arizona has very hard water.

-Bullhead City has the hardest water in the state with 619 PPM.
+Bullhead City has the hardest municipal water source in the state and is also the second highest recorded municipal hardness level we have located in the United States with 615 PPM.
 The majority of AZ cities have a hardness level of between 210-350 PPM.
-The most populous Arizona city, Phoenix, has a hardness level of 230 Parts Per Million.
+The most populous Arizona city, Phoenix, has a hardness level of 230 Parts Per Million (PPM).
 Tucson has a water hardness level of 211 PPM, and Chandler's water is 292 PPM.
 The city of Sierra Vista has a water hardness level of 140 PPM, while this is the lowest in the state, it is still considered hard, based on the USGS water hardness table.

-For more information on water hardness in specific Arizona cities, please see the table below.
+For more information on the water hardness in specific Arizona cities, please see the table below.